The 5 PowerPoint Presentation Mistakes

 Many people start out creating a presentation thinking what do I want to say?
 What information do I want to convey about my product/service?
 How should I structure the presentation to suit me?
 This is why many people fall at the first hurdle and create this presentation mistake.
 The most important person in a presentation is not the presenter but the audience.
 Everything you do when creating your deck needs to be done with the audience in mind.
 Sometimes, your audience’s audience so that the people you are presenting to can communicate effectively with the people that they speak to afterward.

-PowerPoint has a handy in-built function called Zoom which allows you to travel around your deck in a non-linear way.
+PowerPoint has a handy built in function called Zoom, which allows you to travel around your deck in a non-linear way.
 This can be extremely helpful in adapting the flow of information to suit the audience that you’re presenting to, as you can hop to different sections of content in response to questions.
 This interactivity is a great way of keeping everyone in your audience engaged.
-You can see how PowerPoint Zoom links work here on this BrightCarbon blog ⇗ , but also check out the HRDQ-U webinar, where I’ll guide you through some of the options, and you can ask about your specific use case.

 You might not know it yet, but PowerPoint is packed with features and tools that can turn presentation creation into a simple (maybe even enjoyable!) task.